Bugado003/WolfBot/README.md

 suggest stuff 2, this is an open source bot in the end

 **Requirements**
--2017 x64 cpu(due to instructions and etc. it may work on older cpus but i it doesnt, i cant fix it and its not my problem, this requirement should change later)
+-2017 or newer x64 cpu(due to instructions and etc. it may work on older cpus but i it doesnt, i cant fix it and its not my problem, this requirement should change later)
 -visual studio
 -DSharp plus
 -.Net 8.0.2